-This feature allows you to export the PK to an available file system.
+This feature allows the user to export the PK to an available file system.

 Select Yes to load the new PK from the manufacturer's defaults.
 Select No to load the PK from a file.
+The options are Yes and No.